aleiadevore/simple_shell/README.md

 # simple_shell

-This will be our simple shell
+This will be our simple shell.